Rope bondage

-Rope bondage, also referred to as rope play, kinbaku, shibari or fesselspiele, is bondage involving the use of rope to restrict movement, wrap, suspend, or restrain a person, as part of BDSM activities.
-Japanese bondage is the most publicly visible style of rope bondage.
+Rope bondage, also referred to as rope play, is bondage involving the use of rope to restrict movement, wrap, suspend, or restrain a person, as part of BDSM activities.
+Japanese bondage, also known as kinbaku or shibari, is the most publicly visible style of rope bondage.
 An alternative style, "Western bondage" is about achieving restraint; the Japanese style is more concerned with the artistry of the process.
 String bondage is the wrapping of rows of string around a body area for arousal.
 String bondage is also known as "constrictions".

 History

 Rope bondage derives from the erotic Japanese bondage art form of shibari, which was in turn developed from the now-defunct Japanese military restraint technique of hojōjutsu.
 The rope dress is not of itself a form of restraint, but is used either by itself as an adornment, or incorporated into restraining bondage.

 Materials

 Bondage ropes used come in a variety of materials and length.
 Japanese bondage traditionally uses natural fibers such as hemp and jute which are cut into approximately 25 foot lengths.
 Western-style bondage typically uses longer ropes that span a wider variety of materials.